 Nurturing is the key to maintaining career-long talent relationships.
 It improves retention and redeployment, increases referrals and builds your employment brand.

 Nurturing is also about delivering personalized experiences that recommend the right jobs, share the right content, and demonstrate real consideration for the people in your ATS.

 It’s not just about jobs and careers.
 Nurturing is about people.
 How will you use automation, and content to build long-lasting relationships with your talent?

 David Searnes once again brings up first impressions and how important it is to set a precedence through seamless workflows that illustrate the ease at which your company works.

 It’s not a database, it’s a talent community

-Bullhorn CEO, Art Pappas said it best in a keynote at this year’s Bullhorn Engage – Treat your database like a talent community.
+Bullhorn CEO, Art Papas said it best in a keynote at this year’s Bullhorn Engage – Treat your database like a talent community.
 They are people, not numbers, so deserve to be treated as a community.